-Carnival Journeys sailings are a unique subset of Carnival Cruises offerings that are ideal for adult passengers and those interested in deeper, more rewarding, and immersive cruising experiences.
+Carnival Journeys cruises are a unique subset of Carnival Cruises offerings that are ideal for adult passengers and those interested in deeper, more rewarding, and immersive cruising experiences.
 Empty nesters and boomer travelers should add Carnival Journeys to their library of options for future cruise trips.

-Carnival Journeys itineraries are longer (nine days or more), include unique destinations, and typically sail during the offseason months—so passengers are less likely to encounter children and families on board.
+Carnival Journeys cruise itineraries are longer (nine days or more), include unique destinations, and typically sail during the offseason months—so passengers are less likely to encounter children and families on board.
 Happily, the world’s largest cruise line’s Choose Fun mantra still extends to Carnival Journeys.

-Why Adult Travelers Should Consider Carnival Journeys
+Why Adult Travelers Should Consider Carnival Journeys Cruises

 Here are 8 great reasons that travelers should consider Carnival Journeys for future cruise vacations.